Quick question: how much does a new heat pump cost? Hundreds of dollars? Thousands?

 Occasionally, a home’s existing electrical work will not support a modern system.
 This is sometimes the case when switching from an older thermostat to a modern one that includes more control options.
 The wiring that facilitates communication between this thermostat and the heat pump may need to be updated.

 Additionally, high-voltage wiring or breakers at your electric panel may need to be updated or resized.
 Occasionally this high voltage work requires a state-licensed electrician.
+Your HVAC contractor should be able to inform you of this and also coordinate with an electrician to facilitate this work.

 While these items are not needed in every job, ask your contractor if your existing electrical work will support the system you have in mind.